USADF Supports Alternative Livelihoods for Pastoralist Communities in Turkana, Kenya

-In celebration of Earth Day and hundreds of thousands of smallholder farmers USADF supports across Africa, we highlight the Achukule Group who are using climate smart techniques in Kenya’s Lake Turkana region.
+In celebration of Earth Day and hundreds of thousands of smallholder farmers USADF supports across Africa, we recognize Achukule Group who are using climate-smart techniques in Kenya’s Lake Turkana region.

 The U.S. African Development Foundation (USADF) is on the frontier of development - working with the most vulnerable communities in Africa.
 One of these communities is Turkana County, Kenya, the second largest and poorest county in Kenya.
 As a community of pastoralists, they are often nomadic and known to walk hundreds of miles in search of pastures for their livestock.
 Generally, Turkana’s residents have a meat-rich diet due to scarce access to vegetables, and recurring droughts resulting in the community’s dependence on food aid to survive.

 Shipping basic fruits and vegetables into Turkana results in exponential price increases, often two to three times more expensive.
 Trucked produce into the marketplace on dilapidated roads make what should be a short trip from a neighboring county take over 8 hours.
 Additionally, roads are extremely hazardous, and serve as targets for demonstrations, cattle raids and roadside robberies.

 USADF’s grantee, the Achukule Group, is a cooperative group of farmers who have joined forces to build the community’s access to fruit and vegetable production.
 Due to frequent drought, Achukule exercised climate-smart agricultural techniques, like boreholes in order to get a reliable water supply for vegetable production using a drip irrigation system and increase the area under cultivation.
 Borehole water is pumped from a raised water reservoir where water is forced into the drip lines that nourish the crops.
 Additionally, the Achukule have eliminated their need for diesel energy by applying solar energy to pump the water out of the borehole up into the tank.